Diagnosing failures of fairness transfer across distribution shift in real-world medical settings

 \subsection{Predicting skin conditions in dermatology}

-In this task, we are interested in predicting common skin conditions (26 conditions plus an additional `other' category to capture the long tail), based on one or multiple images of the pathology of interest and additional metadata \cite{Liu2020-qr}.
-As is relatively common in healthcare settings, the model is trained on source data, and considered for application on target data that has been collected using different protocols in a different clinical environment.
-The data used as source is a subset of the data described in \cite{Liu2020-qr}.
+In this task, we predict common skin conditions (26 conditions plus an additional `other' category to capture the long tail), based on one or multiple images of the pathology of interest and additional metadata \citep{Liu2020-qr}.
+The data used as source is a subset of the data described in \citet{Liu2020-qr}.
 Briefly, it consists of de-identified retrospective adult cases from a teledermatology service serving 17 sites from 2 states in the United States.
-Each case contained 1-6 clinical photographs of the affected skin areas as well as patient demographic information and medical history (for a complete list, see Table S1 of \cite{Liu2020-qr}).
+Each case contained 1-6 clinical photographs of the affected skin areas as well as patient demographic information and medical history (see Table S1 of \citep{Liu2020-qr}).
 We split the source data such that it comprises 12,024 cases for training, 1,925 for validation and hyper-parameter tuning and 1,924 for testing.
-The target data, unobserved at model development time, comes from skin cancer clinics in Australia and New Zealand and was partially labelled, leading to 21,661 cases used for model evaluation.
-We consider a second target dataset of 1,843 labelled teledermatology cases from Colombia in Supplement~\ref{app:derm_target2}\footnote{The dermatology data is not available to the public}.

-\textbf{Ethics approval:} the images and metadata were de-identified according to Health Insurance Portability and Accountability Act (HIPAA) Safe Harbor prior to transfer to study investigators.
-The protocol was reviewed by [Anonymous] IRB, which determined that it was exempt from further review under 45 CFR 46.